mdnayeemsarker/TextToSpeech/README.md

     private TextToSpeechHelper ttsHelper; //before oncreate
-    //if you want to change the speed in activity then initialize this befole initialize ttsHelper Base.setVoiceSpeed("slow");//you can controll this way to text to speech speed "slower", "slow", "normal", "fast", "faster" ttsHelper = new TextToSpeechHelper(this, "slower"); //in oncreate, you can controll this way to text to speech speed "slower", "slow", "normal", "fast", "faster"
+    //if you want to change the speed in activity then initialize this befole initialize ttsHelper ttsHelper = new TextToSpeechHelper(this, "slower"); //in oncreate, you can controll this way to text to speech speed "slower", "slow", "normal", "fast", "faster"

     ttsHelper.speak("Hello World"); //use look like this